History & Staff

 Sara M. Foote, Manager

-Sara (Patterson) Foote, daughter of Roger and Kathy, is the sixth generation of the Patterson family to enter funeral service.
+Sara (Patterson) Foote, daughter of Roger and Kathy Patterson, is the sixth generation of the Patterson family to enter funeral service.
 She is skilled in many areas of funeral service.
 She also serves the firm as Director of Operations, Family Counselor, Pre-need Specialist, and is a licensed Insurance Producer.
-She lives in Essex, IL, is married to Joshua Foote and has two children, Lucas and Mackenzie.
+She lives in Braidwood and, is married to Joshua Foote and has two children, Lucas and Mackenzie.